Home

 The advantages to this technique are that, because the edge is harder, it is able to have and to keep a much sharper, keener edge - not to mention as a by product it has a natural hamon (temper line), a much sought after feature that is common to all traditionally forged Katana.

-The downside is that the clay covering the spine prevents the back of the sword from being thoroughly hardened, leaving it in a slightly softer state.
-This means that if you bend it hard, the Kaze - like all traditionally forged Katana - will take a permanent set.
-But the use of thick 9260 steel with a solid Hira Niku profile minimizes the risk of a permament bend on a normal cut as much as possible, making the Kaze one of the most durable traditionally forged Katana on the market, with a blade that has been favorably compared to swords up to three times the price...
+The downside is that the clay covering the spine prevents the back of the sword from being thoroughly hardened, leaving it in a slightly softer state than the cutting edge.
+This two tone effect means that if you bend it hard, the Kaze - like all traditionally forged Katana - will take a permanent set.
+But the use of thick 9260 steel with a solid Hira Niku (literally 'meaty') profile minimizes the risk of a permanent bend on a normal cut as much as possible, making the Kaze one of the most durable traditionally forged Katana on the market, less likely to chip or break - a good compromise in my opinion.

 VIDEO: Paper Cuts!

-The Kaze makes short and easy work cutting unsupported paper...
+The Kaze makes short and easy work of cutting unsupported hanging paper

 VIDEO: The Tatami Killer In Action!